The DragonCrown War Cycle: The Grand Crusade

 He then takes Resolute to Orosia, to where Resolute killed Scrainwood whom he had guessed was a sullanciri.
 Rym and Kerrigan go to Vilwan to tell the Mages that their monopoly on power is over and their alliance with a sullanciri and attempts to control the norrington bloodline were crimes that would be divulged.
 The magisters laugh, saying that Kerrigan doesn't have enough power to defeat them all.
 Smartly, Rym, having retrieved his dragon body, changes into dragon form in order to defeat the magisters.
 King Erlestroke having replaced his father helps secure the continued freedom of Murosa and Sebcia.
 However at the kings meeting it is decided not to destroy the dragoncrown and return their truestones to their waiting bodies mainly because few trust Kerrigan after him taking over Vilwan.
 Also many Kings and Queens fantasize about it eventually being theirs.
 So the Crown pieces are once again separated and hidden.
 Later on Vorquellyn, Magic created by Kerrigan and Isuara channeled through Force eliminates Chytrine's corruption of the elf homeland.
 Resolute however is rejected by Vorquellyn.
 At first he is devastated but an elf mage suggests that Vorquellyn did not accept him because Resolute is destined to create a new elf homeland.
 If one could be created then Elves would not have to eventually leave the world.
 Will leaves Vorquellyn to wander the north ensuring Chytrine's evil can never return.
 Tarrant, in a letter to his sons with Alexia who are just born, promises that they will hear many tales of the age before their birth but hopes they never have to live through the same kind of life he had.
-He also promises that, eventually, he will take them to the north when they are of age, to meet he who sacrificed himself.
+He also promises that, eventually, he will take them to the north when they are of age, to meet him who sacrificed himself.
 A boy who was never able to grow old and have the life he desired.
 Instead, he sacrificed himself and became a myth.
 A stone man that stalks the north ensuring peace for the south.